daliwang/SPEL_OpenACC/README.md

 # Introduction
 This is accompany code and data associated with the paper submission 'SPEL: Software Tool for Porting ELM with OpenACC in a Function Unit Test Framework'.
 This software tool builds off of previous work done by Dali Wang and Yao Cindy to create a robust method for developing the E3SM Land Model (ELM).

-# File Structure
+SPEL contains two folders:
 ./SourceFiles/: folder contains the original ELM source files and the GPU-ready test Modules ./scripts/: folder contains SPEL Python scripts

+## SPEL setup and usage
 Currently, these SPEL Python scripts are used to:
 * extract and prepare ELM files to run and compile without MPI and netcdf.
 * modify ELM routines to remove modules that cannot or are undesired to run on the GPU.